mduckham/pnkg/src/README.md

   - (Instructions / parameters in the code)
   -
 ### Geographic coordinates in WKT format

+To add the WKT geometry, you can use `./conversion/convert_shp_WKT.py`.
+Instructions and parameters provoided in the Python code.

 ### Other gazetter data formatting

 ## RML mapping